September 29, 2025

 Your ideal customer should already be in a position to buy your product, both in terms of desire and financial resources.
 Ideally, you want them to be a profitable, growing business and hot on networking so that they can extol your virtues to others.

-New e-commerce companies can use market data to inform the profile, while mature businesses will already have lists of customers who rank highly for value and loyalty.
+New e-commerce companies can use market data to inform their profiles, while mature businesses will already have lists of customers who rank highly in terms of value and loyalty.

 Harness data from existing customers with whom you’ve had successful interactions, and figure out what makes them a good customer and a good fit for your business.